 Finding the struggle too serious to be continued, the bear at last fairly turned his back towards his adversaries, lying upon his belly and covering his head with his paws.
-Although the dogs could not make any serious impression upon the strong hairy hide of poor Bruin, they were nevertheless unremitted in their efforts to despatch him; these they continued until they were so completely exhausted as to be scarcely able to stand.
-Both lay panting beside their unresisting foe, and were finally taken off by a keeper.
-The bear finding himself released from further molestation, threw the dead dog which he held in his embrace on one side, and mounted the pole in the centre of his prison little the worse for the encounter.
+Although the dogs could not make any serious impression upon the strong hairy hide of poor Bruin, they were nevertheless unremitted in their manne by manage Ala.

-Baolee at Allahabad.
+Ravley at Allshahad.